 The American Academy of Dermatology estimates that roughly 60% of those who are most at risk of developing AKs will get at least one in their lifetime.

 Left untreated, about 10% of AKs will progress to squamous cell carcinoma, the second most common form of skin cancer, within about two years.
 If they’re diagnosed and treated early, however, almost all AKs can be removed before potentially becoming cancerous.

-The expert team of dermatologists at Easton Dermatology Associates uses photodynamic therapy (PDT) to destroy AK cells before they have a chance to progress.
+Among the many treatment options available to treat AKs, the providers at Easton Dermatology Associates uses photodynamic therapy (PDT) to destroy AK cells before they have a chance to progress.
 The state-of-the-art treatment involves the application of a topical solution called aminolevulinic acid (ALA), which is absorbed by the AK cells and makes them sensitive to light.

 PDT is particularly useful for treating skin areas with extensive sun damage and multiple AKs, such as the scalp, face, or forearms.